Mansi20/FDADAO/README.md

 2. This code is specific to only Human drug database.

 3. Data will be downloaded in a new folder named  `files` .

+## TO DOL
+1. Upload get-data.py
+2. Upload Node.js Application for the same.